Camp In The Woods And Feel Awesome!

 - Try and find a deciduous part of the wood, where it’s not so easy to look down the straight lines of the pines and spot a tent (the woods are gradually being transitioned to native deciduous woodland)

-- Wait until dusk to pitch my tent
+- Wait until dusk to pitch my tent (all part of the Leave No Trace movement that I try to adhere to)

 - Sleep with my personal alarm in my pocket